tomslee/ridehail/doc/background.md

 Reminder: P1 = idle; P2 = picking up; P3  with passenger.

 Table 3 of the report.
 TNC Vehicle Miles Traveled (VMT), in millions.
 The Total and percentage columns use the mid-point.

+Note that P3 values **by time** (as opposed to by distance) may be lower.
+During P1 time drivers may drive less quickly (if at all) and so P3 time by distance will be higher.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">